tuzig/peerbook/README.md

 ## Getting the peer list

-When a peer needs the user's list of peer it sends a `get_list` command:
+When a peer needs the user's list of peers it sends a `get_list` command:

 ```json
 {